CAS: Neuroscience

 Major Requirements

-A total of 17 courses is required for the neuroscience major, and is distributed among seven basic science courses, five core neuroscience courses, and five upper-level electives.
+17 courses are required for the neuroscience major.
+These requirements are distributed among seven basic science courses, five core neuroscience courses, and five upper-level electives.
 A grade of C or higher is required for major credit in all courses except for the required 2-course chemistry sequence of CAS CH 101 and 102 (or equivalent, such as CH 101 and 116, CH 109 and 110, or CH 111 and 112).
 A grade of C– or higher is required for major credit in these chemistry courses (only if completed at BU).
 A minimum grade of C is required for external courses to be eligible to transfer.

 For required courses, please see the CAS Bulletin.
 Students may not receive credit for (1) both CAS NE 101 and PS 231, or (2) both CAS NE 212 and PS 211.
 Please also note that CAS PS 222 is no longer accepted as a neuroscience elective.